tomjoht/documentation-theme-jekyll/doc_generating_pdfs.md

 {% include linkrefs.html %}

 ## Overview
-This process for creating a PDF relies on Prince to transform the HTML content into PDF.
+This process for creating a PDF relies on Prince XML to transform the HTML content into PDF.
 Prince costs about $500 per license.
 That might seem like a lot, but if you're creating a PDF, you're probably working for a company that sells a product, so you likely have access to some resources.

 The basic approach is to generate a list of all pages that need to be added to the PDF, and then add leverage Prince to package them up into a PDF.